xapian/xapian-docsprint/howtos/sorting.rst

 -------------------

-To allow more elaborate sorting schemes, Xapian allows you to provide a functor object subclassed from ``Xapian::KeyMaker`` which generates a sort key for each matching document which is under consideration.
+To allow more elaborate sorting schemes, Xapian allows you to provide a functor object subclassed from xapian-class:`KeyMaker` which generates a sort key for each matching document which is under consideration.
 This is called at most once for each document, and then the generated sort keys are ordered by comparing byte values (i.e. with a string sort ignoring locale).